TacoJS/tacojs.github.io/pages/sponsorship.md

 ### Can we have a speaker the same month that we sponsor?

 You sure can!
-Your talk can not be about recruting, but you are more than welcome to use your 2-minute spot during intros to talk about jobs.
+Your talk can not be about recruiting, but you are more than welcome to use your 2-minute spot during intros to talk about jobs.

 ### How many sponsors do you have per month?